kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

 ## 1. Problem - what is it and how is it done?

-As suggested in the opening exchange, there is often a lot of confusion, tension and general fuzziness in discussions about product, product management and ownership, all the more surprising given the fact that well over 1m professionals on LinkedIn use it in their description of what they do.
+As suggested in the opening exchange, there can be a lot of confusion, tension and general fuzziness in discussions about product, product management and ownership - all the more surprising given the fact that well over 1m professionals on LinkedIn use it in their description of what they do.

-The challenge is that when a word or concept is stretched to mean almost everything, it risks meaning nothing at all.
+One challenge is that when a word or concept is stretched to mean almost everything, it risks meaning nothing at all.
 As an excuse to include a favourite Aldous Huxley quote:

 > "Words can be like X-rays if you use them properly -- they’ll go through anything...
 However, when words are overused or misused, they can become just background noise,..."

-As somebody who has worked (and currently) in, at and on "product" (I'll drop the quotation marks as the point is made) for more than a decade, what follows is a brief overview and review as I see it.
+As somebody who has worked (inc. currently) in, at and on "product" (I'll drop the quotation marks as the point is made) for more than a decade, what follows is a brief overview and review as I see it.

 Product is invoked when discussing: